Local School Councils in Chicago

 - Selecting or renewing contract principals.

 There are many opportunities to stand for children when it comes to LSCs.
 Offer your help to your neighborhood LSC.
 Vote in the LSC elections (you do not have to be a registered voter but there are other eligibility rules).
-Consider running for office.
-Many Stand members serve on LSCs, and we can include you in upcoming LSC networking events.
+Consider running for a seat on the LSC.